Motorcycle engine – Understanding the different types

 V Twin engine

-Here, two cylinders are arranged to form a V over a common crankshaft.
-Harley Davidson is a company that widely uses V Twin engines.
-Most dedicated touring models use V Twin configurations, providing excellent torque and comfort for long hauls.
+Here, two cylinders are arranged in a V configuration around a common crankshaft.
+Harley-Davidson is a company that widely uses V-Twin engines.
+Most dedicated touring models use V-Twin configurations, providing excellent torque and comfort for long hauls.

 Example: Harley Davidson Fat Boy